umbraco/UmbracoDocs/13/umbraco-engage/security-and-privacy/gdpr/how-to-become-gdpr-compliant-using-cookiebot.md

 From some of the [documentation from CookieBot](https://www.cookiebot.com/en/developer/), implement the same logic to check if the value of the cookie is -1 or another value.
 If it is set to -1, CookieBot is indicating to us that this is a user within a region that does not require consent.

 The rest of the code is deserializing the JSON string stored inside the cookie from CookieBot.
-It maps to the relevant cookie permission used for turning the uMarketingSuite features on or off.
+It maps to the relevant cookie permission used for turning Umbraco Engage features on or off.

 **CookieBotModulePermissions.cs**